WangXudongSIA/wangxudongsia.github.io/index.md

 My research focuses on **Robotic Learning**, **Embodied AI**, and **Computer Vision**.

-I also serve as CAA, AAAI Member and the reviewer for several conferences and journals such as ICLR, NeurIPS, CVPR, ICCV, ACM MM, AAAI and TIP, TCYB, TNNLS, TII, RAL.
+I also serve as CAA, AAAI Member and the reviewer for several conferences and journals such as ICLR, ICML, NeurIPS, CVPR, ICCV, ACM MM, AAAI and TIP, TCYB, TNNLS, TII, RAL.

 ## News

+- **[Jan.
+2026]** Two Co-first-author paper about **Lifelong Robotic Embodied Navigation** and **All-day Lifelong Robotic Navigation** has been accepted by **ICLR 2026**, thanks for co-authors!

 - **[Dec.
 2025]** I am honored to have been selected for the **China Association for Science and Technology Young Scientific and Technological Talents Nurturing Program (Specialized Doctoral)**!